flybywiresim/docs/docs/start/reported-issues.md

 ***

-#### MSFS WU4 Known Issues

-* Instruments may break if you let the pre-flight cinematic with the "FLY" button play all the way through
-* Most addons which use standalone modules like YourControls, MobiFlight or FSUIPC will cause CTDs

-***

 ### ^^Common Issues^^

 * AP not following the flight plan (leaking input values affect, but doesn't disconnect the AP)